Luiz Inácio Lula da Silva: Saudi Arabia

-Israel–Palestine war
+Gaza war

 Lula condemned the Hamas attack on Israel carried out on 7 October 2023.
-On 11 October 2023, he called for a ceasefire in the Israel–Gaza war, stating, it was "urgently needed in defence of Israeli and Palestinian children".
+On 11 October 2023, he called for a ceasefire in the Gaza war, stating, it was "urgently needed in defence of Israeli and Palestinian children".
 Lula urged Hamas to release kidnapped Israeli children and Israel to stop bombing the Gaza Strip and allow Palestinian children and their mothers to leave the war zone.
 On 25 October 2023, Lula stated, "It's not a war, it's a genocide".
-On 18 February 2024, he drew comparisons to the Nazi Holocaust.
-That same day, he was accused of "blatant antisemitism" by Dani Dayan, the Chairman of Yad Vashem, the World Holocaust Remembrance Centre, for comparing Israel's actions to Adolf Hitler.
+On 18 February 2024, he drew comparisons to the Holocaust, saying that the only historical equivalent was "when Hitler decided to kill the Jews."
+His remarks provoked outcry in Israel; he was accused of "blatant antisemitism" by Dani Dayan, the Chairman of Yad Vashem.
 Brazil's ambassador to Israel Frederico Meyer was recalled after these comments, and President Lula was designated a persona non grata in the State of Israel.
 Lula subsequently declined to apologise and despite having invoked a comparison with Adolf Hitler, he stated "I did not say the word Holocaust, that was the interpretation of the prime minister of Israel, it was not mine."